dx1ded/react-multistep-form/README.md

 * **MergeSteps** - the component merges other steps components

 ## Examples
-You can find examples in the reposity:
+You can find examples in the repository:
 [Examples](https://github.com/dx1ded/react-multistep-form/tree/main/src/examples)

 ## Options